CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

 ## getEventData

 Returns event information optimized for publishing: `matchUps` have context and separated into rounds for consumption by visualization libraries such as `tods-react-draws`.
+See examples: [Event Data Payload](../concepts/publishing.md#event-data-payload), [Event Data](../concepts/publishing.md#event-data), [Test Publish State](../concepts/publishing.md#test-publish-state).

 See [Policies](../concepts/policies) for more details on `policyDefinitions`.